Show settings of the active tool and Workspace.

 - Use Local Camera

-- Use a local camera in this view, rather then the scene’s active camera.
+Use a local camera in this view, rather than the scene’s active camera.

 - Local Camera

 Active camera used in this view to override the (global) scene camera.
 The option is available only when Use Local Camera toggle enabled.